norrbom/mongodb-atlas-aws/README.md

 # The Repository

-This repository contains a Terraform module that aims to simplify management MongoDB Atlas in AWS by providing an additional abstraction layer on top of the official modules from AWS and MongoDB.
-The module comes with some opinionated settings for running Atlas.
+This repository contains a Terraform modules that aims to simplify management MongoDB Atlas in AWS by providing an additional abstraction layer on top of the official modules from AWS and MongoDB.
+Some of the modules comes with opinionated settings for how to configure Atlas.

 Cluster resources are however managed outside the module, since there is little gain in creating an additional abstraction layers.

 ## Examples

-- [atlas-privatelink](examples/atlas-privatelink): How to set up a one-way VPC Endpoint connection aka.
-Private Link to Atlas.
-The example shows how to use IAM roles for service accounts in EKS for passwordless authentication.
+- [examples/cluster](examples/cluster): The example shows how to set up a one-way VPC Endpoint connection aka.
+Private Link to Atlas and how to use IAM roles for service accounts in EKS for passwordless authentication.
+- [examples/add-user-privatelink](examples/add-user-privatelink): The example demonstrates how to create additional private links and users in a existing Atlas project

-# Build, test and release
+## Build, test and release

 Development is driven through the the examples.
 Stable versions of the module are consumed from main branch, git tags are used for versioning.

 ## Prerequisites

-- an Atlas account
+- An Atlas account
-- an AWS account
+- An AWS account

 ## Contribute

 - clone this repo or pull the latest changes
 - create a new branch features/<feature>
 - make changes and test them using an example implementation